zzzprojects/learn-orm/tutorials/efcore-triggers/use-triggers.md

 }
 ```

-Let's define an abstract class that contains two properties and we will also enable automatic insert and update stamps for any entity that inherits this class.
+Let's define an abstract class that contains two properties, and we will also enable automatic insert and update stamps for any entity that inherits this class.

 ```csharp
 using EntityFrameworkCore.Triggers;